-Name of Investment Manager Mandate Type Target Allocation of Fund Benchmark Index Tracking Error band Target Gross outperform ance %pa (rolling 3 years) Lazard Asset Management UK Equities 37% FTSE All Share (TR) 2% to 5.5% 2.0%pa Allianz London CIV Global Equities 28% MSCI All Country World Index (the "Index") 0.5% pa 2.0%pa on a gross fee basis over rolling five year periods.
-Royal London Asset Management UK Corporate Bonds 25% ML Sterling Non-Gilts (TR) Up to 3% 1.0%pa Property Investment UK Commercial Property 10% IPD All Balanced Fund N/A 0.5%pa Total 100%
+Name of Investment Manager Mandate Type Target Allocation of Fund Benchmark Index Tracking Error band Target Gross outperformance %p.a. (rolling 3 years) Lazard Asset Management UK Equities 20% FTSE All Share (TR) 2% to 5.5% 2.0%p.a.
+Baillie Gifford Global Alpha Fund Global Equities 14% MSCI All Country World Index 4% to 6%pa 3.0%p.a. over the market cycle LGIM Future World Fund Global Equities 9.1% FTSE Developed Index Fund 0.5% pa Track the FTSE Developed index within +/- 0.5% p.a. for two years out of three LGIM MSCI World Low Carbon Target Index Global Equities 9.1% FTSE Developed Index Fund 0.5% pa Track the FTSE Developed index within +/- 0.5% p.a. for two years out of three Janus Henderson Emerging Market Opportunities Fund Global Equities 2.8% MSCI Emerging Markets Index 4% to 6%pa To outperform wider market Royal London Asset Management UK Corporate Bonds 25% ML Sterling Non-Gilts (TR) Up to 3% 1.0%p.a.
+Standard Life Hermes Lothbury UK Commercial Property 10% IPD All Balanced Fund N/A 0.5%p.a.
+JP Morgan Infrastructure 5% N/A Target total return 8- 12% p.a.
+N/A Private Debt Enhanced Yield 5% TBC TBC TBC Total 100%

-- 3.5 In line with the Regulations, the authority's investment strategy does not permit more than 5% of the total value of all investments of fund money to be invested in entities which are connected with that authority within the meaning of section 212 of the Local Government and Public Involvement in Health Act 2007. - 3.6 At 31 December 2016, the expected return of the Fund's target investment portfolio was c.
-6.4%p.a. with an expected volatility of c.
-13.7%p.a (based on 20 year asset return/volatility projections and assuming outperformance is achieved as outlined in the targets shown in Table 1).
-This volatility includes an assumed diversification benefit.
-In the absence of this diversification, the expected volatility would have increased to c.
-16.8%p.a.
-Further details on the Fund's risks, including the approach to mitigating risks, is provided in the following section.
+- 3.5 In line with the Regulations, the Fund's investment strategy does not permit more than 5% of the total value of all investments of fund money to be invested in entities which are connected with that authority within the meaning of section 212 of the Local Government and Public Involvement in Health Act 2007". - 3.6 It is estimated that the maximum that the Fund will invest in each asset will be around 50% higher than the target allocation, albeit this is unlikely to be the case in reality, given the regular rebalancing at the Fund

-4 Restrictions on investment
+4. Restrictions on investment

-4.1 The Regulations have removed the previous restrictions that applied under the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2009.
-The Fund is yet to agree a number of its own restrictions following the investment strategy review.
+4.1 The Regulations have been amended to remove the previous restrictions that applied under the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2009.
+The Fund has agreed a number of its own restrictions as set out in the table below.
+Some other investment restrictions have been negotiated with individual fund managers and the CIV Pool.